Overview

 Film adaptations of The Taming of the Shrew include Franco Zeffirelli’s 1967 version, starring Elizabeth Taylor and Richard Burton, and the 1999 film 10 Things I Hate About You, a modern adaptation set in a high school.
 These adaptations showcase the play’s themes in different settings and contexts, emphasizing its ability to resonate across time periods.

-Explore the full plot summary, an in-depth character analysis of Petruchio, and explanations of important quotes from The Taming of the Shrew.
+Read the full play summary, an in-depth character analysis of Petruchio, and explanations of important quotes from The Taming of the Shrew.

 Upgrade to PLUS and get instant access to all the study tools